LongLivedSusy/analysis/eventdisplays/README.md

 Search for disappearing tracks

-This was blatantly adapted from TOP-21-007.
+This was adapted from TOP-21-007.

 ## Setup
 ```bash